A shopper’s guide to Bristol

-If you’re searching for that unique piece check out the independent clothes and jewellery stores the area is famous for, packed full of items you just will not find anywhere else.
-Get some culture at the art, music, record and bookstores that make Park Street their home.
+If you’re searching for that unique piece, check out the independent clothes and jewellery stores the area is famous for, packed full of items you just will not find anywhere else.
+Get some culture at the art, music, record and bookstores that make Park Street shops Bristol their home.

 The Triangle is an eclectic mix of independent stores and high-street favourites.
 When the rest of Bristol is closing up, the range of pubs, bars and restaurants make Park Street and The Triangle a popular place to start – and finish – a night out.

-Every week sees an outdoor market; a vegan market on Monday, farmer's and local producers’ market on a Wednesday, a food market on Tuesday and Friday, and the Nails Market every Friday and Saturday.
+Every week sees an outdoor market: a vegan market on Monday, a farmer's and local producers’ market on a Wednesday, a food market on Tuesday and Friday, and the Nails Market every Friday and Saturday.
 They all offer you the opportunity to buy some of the freshest seasonal organic produce and meet local, independent traders selling an array of gifts.
-It is closed on a Sunday.
+It is closed on Sundays.